mrsharp-milken/cs50-workspace/README.md

 ## Submitting

-Once you've completed Step 4 above, **take a screenshot that shows the graphics and the code you added, then submit it on MyMilken.**
+Once you've completed Step 4 above, **take a screenshot that shows the graphics and the code you added, then submit it on Blackbaud.**

 For other assignments, we'll submit using the `submit50` tool via the command line.
 It's worth installing `submit50` and `check50` now so you don't have to do it last minute later: